AIxer/cs3410-logisim-ita/README.md

 # cs3410-logisim-ita
+cs3410.jar RISC-V components
-compatible with latest logisim italy edition
+made it compatible with latest logisim italy edition

-# How
+# How?
   just replace getPortValue() with getPort()